Former open-wheel ace Bob Muir passes away - Speedcafe

 “A friend of mine, Bob Brown was going to England to open up a glass factory, I was invited over with the cars to race in what I think was called Formula Pacific.

-“We did the first season with a lot of problems, then the next season I drove a European Formula two car which was my pinnacle.”
+“We did the first season with a lot of problems, then the next season I drove a European Formula Two car which was my pinnacle.”

 It was racing at Mugello in a Formula Two car which rates as Muir’s career highlight.